PhilKershaw/phil.kershaw.ooo/content/_index.md

   </header>
   <div class="card-content">
     <div class="inner">
-      I joined William Hill as part of the Information Security Analysts Team as an Integration Developer tasked with integrating a number of different services (<a href="https://www.darktrace.com/" title="DarkTrace website">DarkTrace</a>, <a href="https://www.splunk.com/" title="Splunk website">Splunk</a>, <a href="https://msdn.microsoft.com/en-gb/office/office365/howto/platform-development-overview" title="Office 365 API Reference">Office 365</a>, <a href="https://f5.com/" title="F5 Website">F5 Big-IP</a>)
+      I joined William Hill as part of the Information Security Analysts Team as an Integration Developer tasked with integrating a number of different services (<a href="https://www.darktrace.com/" title="DarkTrace website">DarkTrace</a>, <a href="https://www.splunk.com/" title="Splunk website">Splunk</a>, <a href="https://msdn.microsoft.com/en-gb/office/office365/howto/platform-development-overview" title="Office 365 API Reference">Office 365</a>, <a href="https://f5.com/" title="F5 Website">F5 Big-IP</a>) using Python to write Splunk plugins and GoLang to write a pre-compiled binary which queried the DarkTrace appliances status and output a CSV to be consumed by Nimsoft.
     </div>
   </div>
 </div>